Dynamic Service Migration in Mobile Edge Computing Based on Markov Decision Process: Approximate Solution for 2-D Mobility

-The error bound is a constant value when the parameters are given.
+The error bound is a constant value when all the related parameters are given.
 It increases with $\gamma$.
-However, note that the absolute value of the discounted sum cost also increases with $\gamma$, so the relative error can remain low.
+However, the absolute value of the discounted sum cost also increases with $\gamma$, so the relative error can remain low.